lovelacecreativeco/woocommerce-shipping-switch-addresses/README.md

 - Due to how the WooCommerce Shipping Plugin works, you’ll need to **manually verify the sender address** after swapping.
   Simply click the sender address, select the new address, update a value, and click **Verify & Save** before purchasing your label.
+- There is **no time limit** for undoing the swap, so you can revert it at any time.
 - This solution significantly reduces the number of manual steps needed compared to the default process.

 ---